ArcticNature/docs/content/references/cli/spanwer.md

 +++

 The SnowFox manager binary.
 Priviledged unit of SnowFox, deals with operations that require root.
+**`snow-fox-spawner` should not be called directly, let the daemon do it!**
 <!--more-->